librenms/docker/README.md

 * `/data` : Contains configuration, rrd database, logs, additional Monitoring plugins, additional syslog-ng config files

+> :warning: Note that the volume should be owned by the user/group with the specified `PUID` and `PGID`.
+If you don’t give the volume correct permissions, the container may not start.

 ### Ports

 * `80` : HTTP port